P.N.03: Release

-Reception and legacy
+Reception

-P.N.03 failed commercially and received positive to mixed reviews, with scores of 64% and 63 on review aggregate websites GameRankings and Metacritic, respectively.
+P.N.03 failed commercially and received average to mixed reviews, with scores of 64% and 63 on review aggregate websites GameRankings and Metacritic, respectively.
 Several critics predicted P.N.03's cult status and lack of mainstream accessibility at its release and afterwards, and it has been listed in several articles as being an "overlooked" or "hidden" gem that "[deserves] another chance".

 It has been called a "cult classic" and "future classic" that could "easily confused with a 3D action title" and leave gamers "confused or disappointed" with its "initially awkward" controls, but requires "perseverance".

 Daniel Etherington from BBC Technology News said that P.N.03 "probably will not have mass-market appeal despite its quality" as "a hectic shoot-em-up with a fiddly control system, appearing only on GameCube...but there is the definite possibility of cult appeal".

-Dave Halverson of Play (US magazine) gave P.N.03 an A- and praised it as "old-school...fun and length through mastery and addiction" and "a work of art from beginning to end".
+Dave Halverson of Play (US magazine) gave P.N.03 an A− and praised it as "old-school...fun and length through mastery and addiction" and "a work of art from beginning to end".
 GameSpys Ben Turner called P.N.03 "Aliens crossed with Dirty Dancing"; Bryn Williams called the environments "slick" and "crisp" and Vanessa a "cool...sexy space vixen", and said the game is a "stylish and challenging...shooter dressed in 3D that takes its cue from classic high-scoring shmups".